A-New-BellHope/bellhop/README.md

 typical runs, every step of every ray in `BELLHOP` lands on an edge case.
 Depending on the exact set of floating-point operations done and the specific inputs, these steps "randomly" land just before or just after the boundary.
-This means the step "randomly" ends up in different regions, which leads to further differences down the line.
+This means the step "randomly" ends up in different segments, which leads to further differences down the line.
 While these differences typically have a very small effect on the overall ray trajectory, they make comparing the results to [the C++/CUDA version](https://github.com/A-New-BellHope/bellhopcuda) very difficult,